ibm-cloud-docs/EventStreams/messagehub110.md

 Complete the following steps:

-1. Create a {{site.data.keyword.messagehub}} KSQL configuration file.
+1. Create an {{site.data.keyword.messagehub}} KSQL configuration file.

     For example:
     ```